 X-linked lymphoproliferative disease (XLP) is a rare, severe genetic illness that affects the immune system.
 Affected boys typically become sick during childhood or early adolescence – and sadly, without a bone marrow transplant, they will usually lose their lives.
-Dr Claire Booth at the UCL Great Ormond Street Institute of Child Health is aiming to develop a new treatment using cutting-edge gene editing technologies to correct the faulty gene in a child’s blood stem cells.
+Professor Claire Booth at the UCL Great Ormond Street Institute of Child Health is aiming to develop a new treatment using cutting-edge gene editing technologies to correct the faulty gene in a child’s blood stem cells.
 Building on previous work in this area, this exciting new approach has the potential to cure the disease by repopulating their immune system with healthy cells – saving lives and preventing illness in boys born with XLP.

 How are children’s lives affected now?

 Caused by faults in a single gene, boys born with XLP have an increased risk of developing life-threatening infections and some will develop a type of cancer caused lymphoma.
 Currently, the only available treatment is a bone marrow transplant – but the outcome will depend on finding a well-matched donor and carrying it out before any symptoms develop.

 “Unfortunately, a successful transplant isn’t always possible – it may happen too late or a suitable donor can’t be found,” says Professor Booth.

 Gene therapy, which involves inserting a correct copy of the gene into the patient’s own blood cells in the laboratory before transplanting them back into their body, offers hope of a new cure for XLP that doesn’t involve waiting for a donor.

 “However, the conventional approach inserts the gene into a random location in the patient’s genome and, unlike in healthy people, it is permanently switched on – which could lead to unwanted effects,” says Professor Booth.

 How could this research help?